suipingooi/jkdev/README.md

 [W3C Validator](https://validator.w3.org/) testing was done for all html files.
 All errors corrected and suggestion for language included.

 [Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/) testing was done for css file.
 No error was found.

+**Unresolved Issues**

+Visted links does not gray out on mobile (specifically iphone11).
+A check was also done on two(2) samsung phones running chrome as well as macbook running safari - no issues found with change in color for visted links for these devices.

 ## Deployment